Skip to Content

 Axial tilt oscillation shown against the H/8 obliquity cycle (not the H/13 equinox precession)

 Earth’s orbital plane is tilted relative to the solar system’s invariable plane.
-This inclination oscillates over the ~111,772-year inclination precession cycle:
+The inclination oscillates over the ~111,772-year inclination precession cycle:

 PropertyValue